 Forceware 81.98 from Nvidia

-With this configuration I am able to run DOOM 95 with no loss of functionality.
+With this configuration I was able to run DOOM 95 with no loss of functionality.
 Yay.
-Unfortunately, the motherboard sound drivers weren't really DOS-compatible, though they claimed to be—in DOS DOOM there is no music and the sound effects are crackly.
+Unfortunately, the motherboard sound drivers weren't really DOS-compatible, though they claimed to be—in DOS DOOM there was no music and the sound effects were crackly.

-2013-01: Now with a different motherboard (MSI 865PE Neo3-F → ASRock ConRoe865PE), a 6800 Ultra EE, a widescreen LCD monitor and a Montego II A3D PCI sound card installed, I decided to see if I could get Vanilla DOOM to run with full music and sound.
+2013-01: With a different motherboard (MSI 865PE Neo3-F → ASRock ConRoe865PE), a 6800 Ultra EE, a widescreen LCD monitor and a Montego II A3D PCI sound card installed, I decided to see if I could get Vanilla DOOM to run with full music and sound.

 In summary, although I got Vanilla DOOM with music and sound effects technically functional on a P4 system without an ISA slot or DOSBox, better results are obtainable with less effort by sticking with ISA and plain DOS.

 See here for briefer summaries of Sound Blaster emulation results for other PCI sound cards.
 These PCI cards are really picky about which motherboards they will work on.